 Because you are distributing your online publications in a much noisier environment, it pays off to be noticeable.
-It also gives you the opportunity to be more human.
-There is more you can do than posting plain updates.
-For example, you can create a 'Weekly Ads' or other publication section on your page.
-Here is how one of our clients does it:
+It also allows you to do more than merely post a regular update.

-To tie it all up, we want to remind you that Google and other search engines are distribution methods in their own right.
-We make sure the content of your publications can be found on them, and you can follow these tips to adjust your content for an even better ranking.
-Users who search for a product or other content can end up on a spread of your online publication, and browse the publication from there.
+This channel won’t be of much of a surprise to you: Google and other search engines are channels for distribution in their own right.
+If you create your publications with Publitas, we make sure search engines can read the content of your publications.
+Users who search for a product or other search terms can land on a spread of your online publication and browse the publication from there.

 And that beautiful and inspirational spread or publication — such as a gift guide for Black Friday or Valentine’s Day — could serve as a piece of content that adds more value and engagement than a traditional webpage.